akostrik/stage_telegram_python/README.md

 _The confidence coefficient of a group of channels_ is the normalized summe of the confidence coefficients of its channels, in the interval [0 … 100].

-_The similarity index of two channels_ is based on the number of similar affirmations contained in these channels and the number of opposing affiramtions.
+_The similarity index of two channels_ equals to the number of similar affirmations contained in these channels, minus the number of opposing affiramtions.

 The application executes 2 OpenAI requests par message and O(K) MongoDB requests par message, where K is the number of followed channels.
 Besides, it executes constantly MongoDB requests in order to integrate immediately a new channel added by the user.